Not Just Another Board

-As I return my attention to the outside of the barn, I notice the green of moss growing on what remains of the bottom of the slat.
+As I return my attention to the outside of the barn, I notice green moss growing on what remains of the bottom of the slat.
 A thin layer of green on the slat’s gray, the moss could almost be paint the farmer once used to cover the barn.
 But it is not paint, not man's paint anyhow, it is nature reclaiming the coarse wood of the slat as its own.

 Nature has made other inroads against the barn besides the moss.
-Evidence of nature's other inroads against the man made structure is demonstrated by a rainbow-like arch of lighter gray a third of the way up the slat’s dark face.
+Evidence of nature's other inroads against the man-made structure is demonstrated by a rainbow-like arch of lighter gray a third of the way up the slat’s dark face.
 A small tree growing in the shadow of the barn sways in the wind, brushing the slat, slowly wearing away the darker grain, and revealing the lighter wood beneath.
 The resulting arch looks much like a frown on the slat’s dark face: a tired frown as if the slat has had enough of that little tree, but has given up on the tree’s ever going away.
-With every breeze the arch wears deeper and the slat’s frown deepens.
+With every breeze, the arch wears deeper and the slat’s frown deepens.